Pancreatic Cancer

 Endoscopic ultrasound: This procedure involves inserting a thin tube with a camera into the esophagus and stomach to examine the pancreas.

-Genetic Testing: Every patient with pancreatic cancer, regardless of personal/family history, will need genetic testing to determine whether the pancreatic cancer is hereditary.
-Some patients might require testing of the tumor to direct treatment options conversation.
+Genetic testing: Every patient with pancreatic cancer, regardless of personal or family history, will need genetic testing to determine whether the pancreatic cancer is hereditary.
+Some patients might need tumor testing to guide the conversations about treatment options.

 Stages of Pancreatic Cancer